ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 :underline:`Classify no acute malnutrition`

-* WFH ≥-2 zscores AND
+* WHZ ≥-2 zscores AND
 * No bilateral pitting oedema

 **Treatment**